ljkkkkkkkkk/slime_RL/README.md

 ### 1. Prepare model files
 Create your own `models/` directory and download the model you want to use into it.
+And maybe you should use slimes/tools script to convert model type

 ### 2. Scripts overview
 Go to the `scripts/` directory.
 There are three example scripts: